Alice Wright

-Alice Wright (born November 3, 1994, in Worcester, England) is a Great Britain-born long-distance runner.
+Alice Wright (born 3 November 1994) is an English-born long-distance runner.

 Early life and prep

 Wright represented Worcester AC as a junior athlete.
 She won the Worcestershire County Championships 3000 meters race in 2011, setting a personal best of 9:39.98 at the distance a few weeks later in Watford.

 NCAA

 Wright moved to the United States in 2013.
 In college, Wright was an 11-time NCAA Division I All-American (8 time 1st Team, 3 times 2nd Team) at University of New Mexico.

-In 2014, Alice Wright lead the New Mexico Lobos women's cross country team to an NCAA Division I cross country team championship title, placing 3rd.
+In 2014, Alice Wright led the New Mexico Lobos women's cross country team to an NCAA Division I cross country team championship title, placing 3rd.

-In 2015, Courtney Frerichs's 5th place (19:48.0) finish led the team to a NCAA Division I cross country team title scoring 49 points.
+In 2015, Courtney Frerichs's 5th place (19:48.0) finish led the team to an NCAA Division I cross country team title scoring 49 points.
 Wright finished in 6th place (19:53.1).

 In 2016, Wright led the team to a seventh-place finish in the NCAA Division I cross country Championships.

 In 2017, the New Mexico Lobos women's cross country again won the NCAA Division I cross country team title, with individual winner Ednah Kurgat taking 1st place (19:19.5).
 Wright was the team's fourth runner, finishing 14th (19:49.73).
 The 2017 team was University of New Mexico's 8th-straight top-10 performance at the NCAA Championships — the longest active streak in NCAA Women's Division I Cross Country Championship history.